Policy document

 9.1

-In order to access the housing register, applicants need to fulfil at least one of the following local connection criteria.
+In order to access the housing register, applicants need to fulfill at least one of the following local connection criteria.

 9.2